dfinity/portal/docs/references/cli-reference/dfx-ledger.md

 ## dfx ledger create-canister

-Use the `dfx ledger create-canister` command to convert ICP tokens to cycles and to register a new canister identifier on the {IC}.
+Use the `dfx ledger create-canister` command to convert ICP tokens to cycles and to register a new canister identifier on the IC.

 ### Basic usage